Yale-BIM/f21-assignments/assignment-3/README.md

 ### Questions / Tasks

 - **V-1.** The book has a true height of $`h=24.5`$ cm.
 How can you compute how far the book is from the camera in the grayscale image of the [image.npz](https://drive.google.com/file/d/1BFibFGBLJeYvgxtBnxHRJxfHfbAcOjO_/view?usp=sharing) file?
-Explain your report, given the books true height, the intrinsic camera parameters ($`K`$) of the camera used to get the grayscale image, and the position of the top-left ($`\bold{x_1} = (x_1,y_1)`$) and bottom-right ($`\bold{x_2} = (x_2,y_2)`$) corners of a box surrounding the book's front cover in the image, as illustrated in the image below.
+Explain your answer to this question in your report, given the book's true height, the intrinsic parameters ($`K`$) of the camera used to get the grayscale image, and the position of the top-left ($`\bold{x_1} = (x_1,y_1)`$) and bottom-right ($`\bold{x_2} = (x_2,y_2)`$) corners of a box surrounding the book's front cover in the image, as illustrated in the image below.

     <img src="docs/book_select.png" width="300"/>

     > Tip: We recommend that you draw the geometric relations of the known and unknown variables for this problem.
-Include in your report this drawing to help explain your answer to this question.
+Include this drawing in your report to help explain your answer to this question.

 - **V-2.** Modify the `docs/process_images.py` script to implement your solution to the task V-1.
 To this end, first add an additional input argument to the script for gathering the height of the object of interest (in this case, the book):